 So I searched a support with longer wires.
 Sigma sells ‘universal’ supports with wires of 1.5m for cargo bikes but they are quite difficult to find.
 But they also sell standard ‘universal’ support and this is undocumented but the wires are 1,2m long and this is sufficient for an USS LWB.

 However, don’t be fooled by the denomination ‘Universal’ which is abusive.
 In fact, there was a change in the mechanical connection for the range issued in 2016 (BC nn.16) which is not compatible with the former ranges (BC nn.09 and BC nn.12), so in fact there are TWO ‘universal mounts’ which are not compatible.
 In fact the new range computers can be installed on the old support (while perpendicularly) but they don’t lock properly and the connection points are not perfectly aligned.
 Note that with the new range, there is no wired computer which can display the cadence (whatever the brand).
-If you prefer wired computer, you may still try to find an old Sigma BC 16.12 (no longer produced, but could be in stock in some shops) which can be equipped with a low cost wired cadence sensor.
-Don’t be fooled by the novelty, the old series are of same quality, and maybe better than the new one.
+I did replaced this too basic computer by a Sigma BC 16.12 (no longer produced, but it could be in stock in some shops, I bought mine on Amazon market place) which I equipped with a low cost wired cadence sensor (sold separately).
+Don’t be fooled by the novelty, the old Sigma series are of same quality, and maybe better than the new one.
 On a wired computer, it is very important to firmly lock the wire to the handlebar before it enter the support, as the junction between wire and support will break over time is there is frequent pulls on the wire (that is the reason why you find supports as spare).
+Cadence sensor wires are too short and as they don’t exist as spare with longer wires, I will lengthen them.

 I was warned by forum threads that on a recumbent, mirrors are required because it is too difficult to rotate your body.
 No problem, I have a mirror on my upright bike so I am used to, while I still rotate head and body when possible.